Company History

 "By bypassing the retailers, we save their margins and can communicate directly with consumers.
 Their praise and suggestions for improvement help us to further develop our products."

-During a visit by a Mexican economic delegation to Bremen, SIS presented two products from the young Hamburg-based life science company Proceanis to the South Americans: the dietary supplements "Hyaluronfiller" and "Arthrofill", the first for more beautiful skin, the second for healthy joints.
-In the German-speaking region, the winner of the Beauty Award Germany 2016 already generated around 400,000 euros in sales with its products last year.
+During a visit by a Mexican economic delegation in Bremen, SIS presented two products from the young Hamburg life-science company Proceanis to the South Americans, the dietary supplements "Hyaluronfiller" and "Arthrofill," the first for more beautiful skin, the second for healthy joints.
+In the German-speaking region, the winner of the Beauty Award Germany 2016 already made around 400,000 euros in sales with its products last year.